Take a Monkey to Lunch Day

 How to Celebrate Take a Monkey to Lunch Day

-Here are some fun, creative ways to celebrate Take a Monkey to Lunch Day:
+Here are some interesting, creative ways to celebrate Take a Monkey to Lunch Day:

 Head to a local zoo with primates on exhibit.
-Engage with keepers to hear care updates.
-Talk to family about what you learn.
+Engage with keepers to hear care updates and learn more about these cute little creatures.

-Serve banana smoothies or muffins inspired by primate favorites.
+In honor of this day, try serving banana smoothies or muffins inspired by primate favorites.
 Add fruit slices shaped like little faces.
 Invite friends to share silly lunch bites.
-It turns a simple meal into a sweet, fun bonding moment.
+It turns a simple meal into a bonding moment, and might allow you to bring up some interesting thoughts about the deeper meaning of the history of this day (see below).

 Set up paper, glue, and markers.
 Invite friends or kids to create monkey masks or puppets.
-Share laughter, building your troop of craft primates.
-This hands‑on activity draws attention to animal care.
+Share laughter, building your troop of craft primates and also sparking some conversations about the origins of the world!

-Set up a small fundraiser or donate to a sanctuary or reserve.
+Set up a small fundraiser or donate to a monkey sanctuary or reserve.
 Ask guests to give snacks or toys to rescue groups.
-Explain why each gift matters.
-Small acts combine to make big differences.
+Or get educated about the need for more care for these primates who happen to share some very close DNA markers with human beings.

 History of Take a Monkey to Lunch Day